delassio/tuleap-vm/README.md

-DevOps Prime VM Builder (VMware Workstation)
+Prime VM Builder (For VMware Workstation)
 ===============================

 Welcome to the packer build for VMware Workstation.